When Brighton won the Charity Shield to become champions of England

 Brighton and Hove Albion, champions of England.
 Back in 1910, little old Brighton were unofficially crowned the best team in the land when they shocked Aston Villa to win the Charity Shield.
 It remains the Albion’s greatest ever day.

-And let’s face it, it’s unlikely to ever be topped.
-Short of winning an FA Cup or a Premier League title, we’re unlikely to become the centre of English football again anytime soon, as was the case on Monday 5th September 1910 at Stamford Bridge.
+And let’s face it, it is unlikely to ever be topped.
+Short of winning an FA Cup or a Premier League title, the Albion are unlikely to become the centre of English football again anytime soon, as was the case on Monday 5th September 1910 at Stamford Bridge.

-Back then, the Charity Shield wasn’t just a glorified pre-season friendly between the league winners and the FA Cup holders.
+Back then, the Charity Shield was not just a glorified pre-season friendly between the league winners and the FA Cup holders.
 Football you see was split into two, almost regional leagues.

 The Southern League did exactly what it said on the tin.
-The Football League meanwhile was considered the better competition, seeing as it was the original and best and encompassed all of the sport’s founder members, most of whom could be found in ghastly northern towns.
-The likes of Arsenal and some of the bigger clubs from the south were also memebers.
+The Football League meanwhile was considered the better competition, seeing as it was the original, best and encompassed all of the sport’s founder members, most of whom could be found in ghastly northern towns.
+The likes of Arsenal and some of the bigger clubs from the south were also members.

 Until 1920, when the Football League absorbed the Southern League, the two remained very separate.
 The Charity Shield was the annual meeting of the Football League champions and the Southern League champions – which ultimately decided who the best team in the land were.